-We assessed the certainty of changes in SOC stocks due to climate and land-use change using a framework that explicitly considers the frequency distribution of values of controlling variables of decomposition processes.
-The greatest changes in mean SOC stocks after 75 years globally were due to absolute changes in NPP and thus C 10 input to the soil.
+We assessed the certainty of changes in SOC stocks due to climate and land use change using a framework that explicitly considers the frequency distribution of values of controlling variables of decomposition processes.
+The greatest changes globally in mean SOC stocks after 75 years were due to absolute changes in NPP and thus C input into the soil.
 The effects of two contrasting global models of NPP on changes in soil C mass differed in sign (Fig. 5), showing the great importance of improving projections of NPP, especially with respect to N limitation and CO2 fertilization.
 Direct climate effects on mean decomposition fractions via temperature and moisture were greatest at the drier edge of the tropics (Fig. 3).
-The reason is that increased precipitation 15 throughout the tropics (as projected by ensemble GCM results) had a greater effect on decomposition fractions in the drier regions than in the humid tropics.
-The global patterns of SOC stock changes in our study agree with results obtained by mechanistic earth system models (Todd-Brown et al., 2014) and underlines the validity of our modelling approach.
-At high latitudes the increase in temperatures were considerable, 20 but the absolute effect of the increase on decomposition fractions remained small.
-The slight negative effect on SOC stocks was matched or surpassed by greater input from al., 2010).
+The reason is that increased precipitation throughout the tropics (as projected by ensemble GCM results) had a greater effect on decomposition fractions in the drier regions than in the humid tropics.
+The global patterns of SOC stock changes in our study and the enhanced NPP scenario agree with results obtained by mechanistic earth system models (Todd-Brown et al., 2014) and underline the validity of our modelling approach.
+At high latitudes the increase in temperatures were considerable, but the absolute effect of the increase on decomposition fractions remained small.
+The slight negative effect on SOC stocks was matched or surpassed by greater input from NPP.
+In warm regions, increases in temperature entailed relatively great decomposition fractions whose effects on SOC stocks were not necessarily matched by greater input from NPP.

+Our results based on the limited-NPP scenario (Fig. 5a) may be more likely if future increases of NPP are limited by nutrient availability despite CO2 fertilization (Norby et al., 2010), a concern also raised in a recent review of earthsystem models (Todd-Brown et al., 2014).
 The results based on enhanced NPP may become more likely if anthropogenic N deposition increases and alleviates nutrient limitations of growth (Hyvönen et al., 2007).
-The probability-weighted mean change of global SOC of 11 Pg (at a level of 75% certainty) in the elevated NPP scenario in our study, with consideration of wetlands, permafrost, and land use, corresponds to the lower end of the range of 15-100 Pg indicated by another study using frequency distributions for parameters
+The probability-weighted mean change of global SOC of 11 Pg (at a level of 75%) certainty) in the elevated-NPP scenario in our study, with consideration of wetlands, permafrost, and land use, corresponds to the lower end of the range of 15-100 Pg indicated by another study using frequency distributions for parameters (Hararuk et al., 2014) when both results are expressed as a fraction of the total SOC mass derived from the reference database used in each study (1061 and 1567 Pg).